opkvysxct/CPP-Projects/App 1 - Calculator/README.md

 - "-" to subtracting numbers
 - "*" to multiplying numbers
 - "/" to dividing numbers
-- "^" to exponentiate numbers
+- "^" to exponential numbers